 Unlike the scenario where the noise is added directly to constraints, the constraints derived from noisy labels will not create contradictions in the transitive closures of the must-link and cannot-link sets.
-In situations where strong supervision (imposed by choosing very large values of penalty parameters) is beneficial to the clustering results, performances of SCSSAP and SSAP-G are comparable.
-This is reflected in the results for parkinsons, ionosphere, balance, and diabetes datasets shown in Fig. 5.
+In situations where strong supervision (imposed by choosing very large values of penalty parameters) is beneficial to the clustering results, performances of SCSSAP and SSAP are comparable.
+This is reflected in the results for parkinsons, balance and diabetes datasets shown in Figure 5.
 However, if strict supervision is detrimental for the clustering performance (i.e., if one should use small values of penalty parameters), SCSSAP outperforms both SSAP and unsupervised AP.
-This is illustrated with the results for iris and wine datasets, and breast cancer with 20 percent label noise shown in Fig. 5.
+This is illustrated with the results for iris and wine datasets, and ionosphere and breast cancer with 20% label noise shown in Figure 5.

-Not only does SCSSAP outperform SSAP and unsupervised AP, it also clusters more accurately than constrained expectation-maximization (EM, see Fig. 6).
-Although the performances of constrained EM and SCSSAP are comparable for noise-free constraints, SCSSAP is more accurate for all the tested datasets in the scenario where noise is added to the constraints.
+Not only does SCSSAP outperform SSAP and unsupervised AP, it also clusters more accurately than constrained expectation-maximization (EM, see Figure 6).
+Although the performances of constrained EM and SCSSAP are comparable for noise-free constraints, SCSSAP is more accurate for some datasets in the presence of label noise, and for all the tested datasets